Dear Agent Name,

 - You must use the hashtag.
 Otherwise, I probably won’t see your pitch.

 - Be patient.
 I will probably be reading a lot of tweets.
-But I will make sure I get to all of them.
+But I will make sure I get to as many as I can.

 - Be kind.
 This is a subjective business.
 All comments are meant to be constructive.